 Continuing the “year in review” series, this time lets go over my expenses last year.
 Did they go according to plan?
 Did I over estimate or under estimate?
-I think I need to write another post to show how I planned my expenses.
+I wrote a couple of posts explaining my monthly and yearly expenses.
+You can check those out for more details.
 But for this post, I will just go over them briefly and how they panned out over the course of last year.

 To start with, I have two types of expenses — the monthly expenses and the annual expenses.
 Any expense that occurs every month or more frequently than a year are clubbed into the monthly expenses.
 These would be food, mobile, internet, electricity, water bills, society maintenance, petrol, car servicing etc. I budgeted the monthly expenses at Rs.
 50,000 per month.
 As you can see below, the numbers are all over the place, with a high of Rs.
 68,000 and a low of Rs.
 22,000.
 However, I averaged about Rs.
 41,100 per month which is under my budget.
 So that gets a thumbs up!